 In Part III of our Science of UX mini-series, Kat talks next steps for integrating user research into projects in order to shed light, inform, and elevate client work.

 While I understand it’s unlikely that you’ll be able to spend months on site with your client’s team, what you can do is be observant in the limited time you do have.
-The key is to look closely, look further, pay attention, and try to understand people’s habits,
+The key is to look closely, look further, pay attention, and try to understand people’s habits, behaviours, and the reasoning behind their actions and choices.

 Without the upfront user research, we couldn’t gain access to the insight required to build useful tools, intuitive apps, or design desirable, seamless experiences for people to enjoy and relate to.